What Are Thai Fish Sauce Chicken Wings?

 What do you serve with Thai fish sauce chicken wings?

 Steamed jasmine rice is the traditional accompaniment.
-A dipping sauce of Nam Prik Pao — Thai roasted chili paste — alongside the wings is common and correct.
-Fresh Thai chilies, sliced, for those who want more heat.
-A wedge of lime to squeeze over.
-Thai iced tea as the drink — its sweetness and cold temperature against the hot, salty wings is the pairing that makes sense at a Thai table.
-And the company of people sitting together, which is what the wings are really for.
+Thai sweet chili sauce for dipping is included in the recipe.
+Nam Prik Pao, Thai roasted chili paste, is an excellent alternative dipping sauce.
+Fresh Thai chilies and a wedge of lime alongside.
+Thai iced tea as the drink, its sweetness and cold temperature against the hot, salty wings.
+And the company of people sitting together, which is what these wings are really for.

 Can I bake Thai fish sauce chicken wings instead of frying?

 Yes.
-Place marinated, thoroughly dried wings on a wire rack over a baking sheet and bake at 425°F for thirty-five to forty minutes, flipping once at the halfway point.
+Place marinated, thoroughly dried wings on a wire rack over a baking sheet and bake at 425 degrees Fahrenheit for thirty-five to forty minutes, flipping once at the halfway point.
 The skin will be crisp but not as deeply golden or as crackling as the fried version.
-For the best baked result, pat the wings as dry as possible before baking and do not skip the wire rack — it allows air to circulate under the wing and keeps the bottom skin from steaming soft.
+For the best baked result, do not skip the wire rack.
+It allows air to circulate under the wing and keeps the bottom skin from steaming soft.

 Is white pepper necessary in Thai fish sauce chicken wings?

-White pepper is the correct seasoning for this dish and produces a different result than black pepper — earthier, more building in its warmth, less sharp.
+White pepper is the correct seasoning for this dish and produces a different result than black pepper, earthier, more building in its warmth, less sharp.
 It is present in the finished wing rather than sitting on top of it.
 Black pepper can be substituted but the flavor profile shifts.
-Freshly ground white pepper from whole peppercorns is significantly more fragrant than pre-ground white pepper that has been sitting in a container — use more of it if the pre-ground version is all you have.
+Freshly ground white pepper from whole peppercorns is significantly more fragrant than pre-ground.
+Use more of it if the pre-ground version is all you have.